ExponentialML/ComfyUI_VisualStylePrompting/README.md

 - `conditioning_prompt`: The original positive prompt that you will transfer the style **to**
 - `reference_image_prompt`: The prompt that describes the reference.
 You must invoke this pormpt in the conditioning prompt.
 - `enabled`: Enables or disables the effect.
 Note that this node will still be hooked even after disabling unless you remove it.

+## Notes

+- Currently, this method utilized the VAE Encode & Inpaint method as it needs to iteralively denoise on each step.
+Due to how this method works, you'll always get two outputs (the original next to the styled.